Juicy Porky Burger, with a maple syrup glazed brat, smokey bacon, melty gouda, and pickled white onions, on grilled buns. No condiments needed!

 Gently lift the edge of the burger when the sizzling has slowed down to see if the bottom is browned and crisp.
 If so, flip.

-Allow the burger to cook on the second side without disturbing the patty, and cook until desired doneness.
+Allow the burger to cook on the second side without disturbing the patty, and cook until ook until internal temperature is 145 degrees F.

 Brush with maple syrup to glaze the burger.